SuppieRK/union-find/README.md

 public class Example {
   public static void main(String[] args) {
     HashUnionFindSet<Character, String> hufs =
+        // Note the function - it defines initial disjoint set for the value
-        new HashUnionFindSet<>(s -> Character.toLowerCase(s.charAt(0)));
+        // Function itself cannot be null, as well as its return value new HashUnionFindSet<>(s -> Character.toLowerCase(s.charAt(0)));

     // Let's define our fruits